 He writes about "media, the visual landscape, fringe trends, and unpopular culture. " From 2001 to 2009, he taught media criticism, literary journalism, and the essay in the Department of Journalism at New York University.
 In January 2000, he was appointed Chancellor's Distinguished Fellow at the University of California, Irvine.
 In summer 2009, he was awarded a scholar-in-residence position at the American Academy in Rome, Italy.
 In 2010, Publisher's Weekly reported that he was writing a biography of the artist Edward Gorey for Little, Brown.
 Bio and works Dery was born in Boston, and earned a B.A. from Occidental College in 1982.
 Dery’s books include The Pyrotechnic Insanitarium: American Culture on the Brink and Escape Velocity: Cyberculture at the End of the Century, which has been translated into eight languages.
 Criticism of libertarianism.

-Criticism of libertarianism includes ethical, economic, environmental, and pragmatic concerns.
+Criticism of libertarianism includes ethical, economic, environmental and pragmatic concerns.

-Critics have claimed the political philosophy does not satisfy collectivist values, and that private property does not create an egalitarian distribution.
-It has also been argued that a laissez-faire economy would not produce the most desirable or most efficient outcomes, and that deregulation fails to prevent the abuse of natural resources.
-Ethical criticisms Aggression Some critics, including John Rawls in Justice as Fairness, argue that implied social contracts justify government actions that violate the rights of some individuals as they are beneficial for society overall.
+Critics have claimed the political philosophy does not satisfy collectivist values and that private property does not create an egalitarian distribution.
+It has also been argued that a laissez-faire economy would not produce the most desirable or most efficient outcomes and that deregulation fails to prevent the abuse of natural resources.
+Ethical criticisms Aggression and coercion The validity of libertarian notions of liberty and economic freedom have been questioned by critics such as Robert Hale, who posits that laissez-faire capitalism is a system of aggressive coercion and restriction by property owners against others: Other critics, including John Rawls in Justice as Fairness, argue that implied social contracts justify government actions that violate the rights of some individuals as they are beneficial for society overall.